CityofToronto/vz_challenge/child_care/ontario_early_years_centres/README.md

 2) Support parent education, and
 3) Foster healthy child development.

+The data was last updated April 2018.

+**Format:** JavaScript Object Notation (JSON)

-The dataset is owned by the City of Toronto's Child Services Division, and is current as of April 2018.
-The data is in the form of a JSON file.
-The file is available on the [Open Data Catalogue](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#89affade-9841-653f-8bbc-dfbb397b43ac).
+The dataset is owned by the City of Toronto's Child Services Division, and is available on the City of Toronto's [Open Data Catalogue](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#89affade-9841-653f-8bbc-dfbb397b43ac).

 ## Revelance to the Vision Zero Challenge
-This dataset is relevant to the Vision Zero Challenge as there may be an increase in pedestrians and children near the Ontario Early Years Centres.
+Ontario Early Years Centres are important neighbourhood destinations for families with young children.
+School Children are one of the six emphasis areas defined under the City of Toronto's Vision Zero Road Safety Plan, and is the focus of a number of existing and planned safety measures.

 ## Data Dictionary
 | Column Name | Type | Description |
 |-------------|------|-------------|
-lat | Numeric | Latitude
+lat | Numeric | Latitude, WGS84
-lon | Numeric | Longitude
+lon | Numeric | Longitude, WGS84
-program | Text | Name of the program address | Text | Address
-phone | Text | Telephone number
+program | Text | Name of the program address | Text | Street Address of the centre phone | Text | Telephone number of the centre